 Section 7120 of Title VII of the CSRA sets forth the standards of conduct for Federal sector labor organizations.
 The Department of Labor's regulations that implement the standards of conduct provisions are found in the Code of Federal Regulations at 29 CFR Parts 457-459.
 The regulations establish standards of conduct for Federal unions similar to provisions under the LMRDA.
 For example, the standards of conduct regulations include a Bill of Rights for Federal sector union members.
 The regulations also incorporate the LMRDA reporting and election provisions.
 When administering the standards of conduct regulations for Federal sector unions, OLMS is guided by LMRDA policies and principles.
 Unlike the LMRDA, the CSRA standards of conduct regulations are enforced entirely through various administrative actions depending upon the violation.
-This generally involves the filing of a complaint by an OLMS District Director, a hearing before a Department of Labor administrative law judge, the judge's report and recommendations, and a decision and order by the Assistant Secretary for Employment Standards.
+This generally involves the filing of a complaint by an OLMS District Director, a hearing before a Department of Labor administrative law judge, the judge's report and recommendations, and a decision and order by the Department's Administrative Review Board.

 A union that represents only employees of state, county, or municipal governments is not subject to the LMRDA or the CSRA.

 5. What rights are guaranteed to me as a union member under the Bill of Rights for members of labor organizations?